-Project Scope of Project Schedule Regulation NHPA Evaluation of Buildings at or more than 50 years old and Archaeological Sites Complete an architectural survey on any undertaking of buildings at or more than 50 years in age.
-Complete an archaeological survey prior to groundbreaking activities on sites not previously surveyed, or not adequately surveyed.
+Project Scope of Project Schedule Regulation NHPA Evaluation of Buildings at or more than 50 years old and Archaeological Sites Complete an architectural survey and NRHP eligibility evaluation on any undertaking of buildings at or more than 50 years in age.
+Update any eligibility survey over 10 years old.
+Complete an archaeological survey prior to groundbreaking activities on sites not previously surveyed or not adequately surveyed.
+Update any archaeological surveys over 10 years old.
 On-going NHPA and ARPA NHPA Maintenance and Treatment Plan for Buildings/Structures at or more than 50 years in age Compile maintenance and treatment plans for buildings more than 50 years in age or historical archaeological sites.
 On-going NHPA and ARPA Curation Agreements Seek curation agreement with qualified curation facility.
 Coordinate efforts to receive inspection results on an annual basis.
 On-going 36 CFR 79 Cultural Resources Staff Training Develop and conduct in house training for the professional development of cultural resources staff.
 On-going AR-200-1